sigasi/sigasi_insights/manual/opening.md

 ### Mac OS X

 When I double-click a VHDL file, I want it to open with my favorite VHDL editor.
-Sigasi Pro, obviously.
+Sigasi Studio, obviously.

 Here is how to set this up in Mac OS X:

 * Find a VHDL file in the Finder
 * Right-click and select **Get Info**
-* Select **Open with > Other…** and find your Sigasi Pro application
+* Select **Open with > Other…** and find your Sigasi Studio application
 * Click **Change All…** so that all other VHDL files will also get opened with Sigasi.

 Repeat this procedure for `*.vhd` files and for `*.vhdl` files.